byu-osl/osl-webpages/README.md

-BYU Open Source Lab: web pages
+BYU Open Source Lab web pages
 ==============================

 These are the web pages used by the BYU Open Source Lab.
 They are